 Produced & Directed

 “Living in the Shadows of Exclusion” follows the lives of four longtime Asian American gay and lesbian families as they speak out on marriage and Marriage Equality in the face of California’s virulent Proposition 8 campaign.
-Narrating stories and experiences that personalize these issues for general audiences, they speak of life and love and the challenges they face under Prop 8, the U.S. federal Defense of Marriage Act, and U.S. immigration laws that continue to devastate LGBTQ bi-national families.
+Narrating stories and experiences that personalize these issues for general audiences, they speak of life and love and the challenges they faced under Prop 8, the U.S. federal Defense of Marriage Act, and U.S. immigration laws that have historically devastated LGBT bi-national families.
+The narrative culminates in the historic events of the June 26, 2013 Supreme Court rulings, which struck down DOMA and repealed Proposition 8.
+The new updated and extended version provides rarely seen historic documentary footage of these events and should prove to be an important part of San Francisco, as well as California, Asian American, LGBT and immigrant history.